gisma/MetashapeTools/README.md

 Copy the content of this repo to `User/AppData/Local/AgiSoft/PhotoScan Pro/scripts`

-## Workflow+
+## `Workflow+`

-The `Workflow+` provides basic workflow scripts and a bunch of convenience functions to optimize (low budget) camera derived ortho imagery and point cloud generation for Agisoft Metashape.
+The `Workflow+` menu provides basic workflow scripts and a bunch of convenience functions to optimize (low budget) camera derived ortho imagery and point cloud generation for Agisoft Metashape.

 Follow the installation guide and you will find the new `Workflow+` Menu item at the Metashape main menu bar.